scriptabuild/eventstore/docs/EventStore.md

-# API Documentation

 # EventStore class

-This class represents the actual eventstore, and has two responsibilities:
+This class represents the actual underlying eventstore, and has three responsibilities:
 - writing events to the log
 - replaying the log
+- handling snapshots

 ## new EventStore(folder, options);
 |parameters| |